microsoft/LinuxTracepoints-Net/Decode/README.md

 of tracepoint event fields, and decoding of tracepoints that use the `EventHeader` decoding system.

+## Decoding procedure

+For an example, see [DecodeSample](https://github.com/microsoft/LinuxTracepoints-Net/tree/main/DecodeSample).

+- Create a file reader: `var reader = new PerfDataFileReader()`.

+- If you will be decoding events that use the `EventHeader` decoding system, create an enumerator to use for decoding them:
+  `var eventHeaderEnumerator = reader.GetEventHeaderEnumerator()`.

+- Call reader.OpenFile(perfDataFileName, sortOrder) to open the `perf.data` file and read the file header.

+  - The `sortOrder` parameter specifies whether the reader should return events in the order they occur in the file (`PerfDataFileEventOrder.File`, less resource-intensive) or in timestamp order (`PerfDataFileEventOrder.Time`).

+- Call `reader.ReadEvent(out eventBytes)` to read the header and bytes of the next event.

+- Use `eventBytes.Header.Type` to determine the type of event.

+- If `Type != Sample`, this is a non-sample event that contains information about the trace or about the system on which the trace was collected.
+This library provides no support for decoding these events.
+Refer to `linux/uapi/linux/perf_event.h` for the format of these events.

+  - Some of these events may have associated metadata, e.g. timestamp, CPU, pid, tid.
+This library does provide support for accessing the metadata by calling `reader.GetNonSampleEventInfo(eventBytes, out nonSampleEventInfo)`.

+- If `Type == Sample`, this is a sample event, e.g. a tracepoint event.

+  - Use `reader.GetSampleEventInfo(eventBytes, out sampleEventInfo)` to look up metadata for the event.
+If metadata lookup succeeds and `sampleEventInfo.Format` is not `null`, you can use this library to decode the event.

+  - If `sampleEventInfo.Format.DecodingStyle` is `TraceEventFormat`, decode the event using `sampleEventInfo.Format.Fields`.
+Use `sampleEventInfo.Format.Fields[i].GetFieldValue(sampleEventInfo)` to get a `PerfValue` for the field at index `i`.
+The `PerfValue` has the field's type information and a `ReadOnlySpan<byte>` with the field's value.
+It also has helper methods for accessing the field's value as a .NET type or as a string.
+(The first `Format.CommonFieldCount` fields are usually not interesting and are typically skipped.)

+  - If `sampleEventInfo.Format.DecodingStyle` is `EventHeader`, decode the event using `eventHeaderEnumerator`.
+Start enumeration by calling `eventHeaderEnumerator.StartEvent(sampleEventInfo)`.
+You can then get EventHeader-specific information about the event from `eventHeaderEnumerator.GetEventInfo()`, and you can iterate through the fields of the event using `eventHeaderEnumerator.MoveNext()`.

+## Classes and structs

 - `EventHeaderEnumerator` class - provides access to information and field values of an event that uses the `EventHeader` decoding format.
 This can be used in combination with the `PerfDataFileReader` class to read and decode events from